 Connective tissue disorders, like Ehlers-Danlos Syndrome, are among those conditions known to cause such laxity.
 Symptoms caused by non-traumatic hip instability often have a slow and “sneaky” onset.
 Patients may suddenly find themselves having a wide array of hip symptoms while demonstrating few abnormalities other than the subtle findings suggestive of capsular laxity.

-Hip Arthritis (osteoarthritis, rheumatoid arthritis)
+Hip Arthritis (osteoarthritis)

 Long term wear and tear can lead to significant arthritic changes of the hip.
 The development of arthritis can proceed so gradually that it can go unnoticed for years before patients become aware of a problem.
 Sometimes unrecognized hip arthritis can cause knee pain.
 Finally, the day comes when the hip doesn’t move well.
 Pain eventually follows, if it is not already present.
 Dr. Cancel has found that early recognition of hip arthritis can provide conservative, non-surgical options for patients that may preserve the functional life of their hip(s) before reconstructive surgery becomes the only option.